aikalra/replay-ingest/README.md

 `/v1/audit/verify` require `Authorization: Bearer <key>` over TLS (terminate TLS at the host or proxy).
 Wrong engine for the key: 403.
 Unknown key: 403.
 Missing key: 401.

+**Key lifecycle.** A site rotates its own key without us: `POST /v1/keys/rotate` with the current key returns the replacement once and retires the old hash immediately.
+`POST /v1/keys/revoke` kills a key with no replacement.
+A lost or leaked key is a 60-second fix for the buyer, not a support ticket.

 **Ingest contract.** `POST /v1/ingest` with `{"engine": "<engine>", "rows": [...]}`.
 Rows are validated against the engine's contract - the same contracts the browser demos accept: